 But even though there are thousands of them, sometimes you’re looking for THE podcast that’s missing from your life, the one that doesn’t exist yet because no one but you has thought about it yet.

-- What’s a podcast?
+- What is a podcast?

-- Choosing the subject of your podcast
+- Finding the concept of your podcast

-- Recording your podcast
+- Recording your first episode

 - Hosting your podcast

-- Putting your podcast out there
+- Distributing your podcast

-- Monetizing your podcast
+- Monetizing with your podcast

 What’s a podcast?